 It seems Foillard, Breton and Jean-Paul Thevenet produce about the same (2,000 – 3,000 cases).
-The work of these elder statesmen underpins all of where Beaujolais is heading now, and their warm embrace has enfolded many winemakers outside the region into their way of thinking and working.
+The work of these four elder statesmen underpins where Beaujolais is heading now, and their warm embrace has enfolded many winemakers outside the region into their way of thinking and working.

 I suspect one of reasons that Guy’s wines are a bit more difficult to find is that he puts such a emphasis on supplying the French restaurant and bar a vin trade lubricated with his life-giving Gamay.
 He has always believed wine to be essential for a well-enjoyed life, and for that life and that wine to be shared.